High Nature Value Farming (HNVF)

 The concept of HNVF developed from a growing recognition that the conservation of biodiversity in Europe depends on the continuation of low-intensity farming systems (www.high-nature-value-farming.eu).
 Supporting HNVF is now a key priority in the Rural Development Plans of many countries and is a key objective of the Burren Programme.
 The Burren is an excellent example of a HNVF landscape and Burren Programme is now widely recognised as a leading model of how HNV farmers can be effectively supported to deliver a wide range of ecosystem services, and rewarded when they do.

-Closer to home, Burren Programme works with the Aran LIFE project www.aranlife.ie which adopts a similar approach to the initial Burren LIFE research project, in its efforts to protect the wonderful farmed landscape of the Aran Islands, Co.
+Closer to home, Burren Programme worked with the Aran LIFE project which adopted a similar approach to the initial Burren LIFE research project, in its efforts to protect the wonderful farmed landscape of the Aran Islands, Co.
 Galway.
-Over the past ten years, the Burren team and Burren farming community has hosted visiting groups from many other HNVF areas in Ireland including Kerry, Donegal, Mayo, Carlow, Wicklow and Waterford, as well as a number of groups from the UK and further afield.
-Burren Programme hopes to support these farming communities to access additional support, for example through the new ‘Locally Managed Agri Environment Schemes’ measure of the new Rural Development Programme.
+BP still work closely to the follow on project Caomhnú Árann.
+Over the past fifteen years, the Burren team and Burren farming community has hosted visiting groups from many other HNVF areas in Ireland including Kerry, Donegal, Mayo, Carlow, Wicklow and Waterford, as well as a number of groups from the UK and further afield.
+Burren Programme continue to support these farming communities to access additional support, for example through the new European Innovation Partnership for Agriculture Productivity and Sustainability (EIP-AGRI).

 To find out more: